Dr Stephen Hall

 - Location: 9.108 School of Earth and Environment

-Dr Stephen Hall is the Programme Leader for MSc Sustainable Cities, and holds an EPSRC fellowship investigating deep decarbonisation of cities.
+Dr Stephen Hall is the Programme Leader for MSc Sustainable Cities and holds several research grants exploring smart energy systems.
 He is interested in the links between low carbon innovation, economics, energy, climate change and society.
 In particular he is interested in the role of cities in low carbon futures.